Upcoming Events:

 At the beginning of each year you have a lot of new members, new officers, new mentors and it's worthwhile to take some time for team building exercises.
 They get all the new faces familiar with one another and it's an opportunity to learn everyone's name.
 Leadership exercises also get the new Team officers operating smoothly in their new roles and responsibilities, and of course smooth Communication is critical to getting anything accomplished.These can be extended to include engineering or MacGyver mental challenges to bring out the creativity and initiative in team members.
 Things like egg drops, paper plane contests, mousetrap cars, etc.

-Here are a few team activity websites: Leadership Exercises, trust exercises, more exercises, still more exercises.
+Here are a few team activity websites: trust exercises, more exercises, still more exercises.

 Recruiting Mentors